 In my opinion, there is no chicken or egg scenario here.
 Sure, we could account for all the other factors that contribute to a cold blooded crime, but it starts here: With a severe lack of, or complete absence, of empathy.
 Put another way – it’s important to understand that such people (who are committing acts of crime and hate in cold blood) are the people who need empathy (from us).
 They need it, because it is possible they never got it when it was most ready to be wired into their nervous system, which is during infancy and childhood.

-[Remember, empathy is not hard-wired into us like our digestion or capacity to modulated our body temperature via sweating or shivering.
+[Remember, empathy is not hard-wired into us like our digestion, or capacity to modulate our body temperature via sweating or shivering.
 We need to learn it via a solid and secure caregiver that also has empathy in their systems.
 When you understand this biological fact, one quickly sees how traits get passed down in the family and generational systems.]

 Now, just because a person lacks empathy and can’t connect to another human being (or a group of human beings) does not mean that committing a crime or being hateful and harmful is right.
 It is not.
 Far from it.

 People always ask, what can they do to help?
 Do your own work.
 Send gut felt empathy to EVERYONE in the world.

 I, personally, am not a fan of protests and rallies .. at least, not in the way we do them now, because for the most part the protests seem to just fuel more violent energy.
 They lack skill and they ramp people up into their stress response survival systems … which then creates more of a fight response, and then more violence, more pain, more hurt and even when taken too far, loss of life.

 For now, what I talk about in this video still holds true for me.
 If you haven’t watched it, check it out when you’ve got the time.